 5 Tips To Help Your Oscar Fish Sleep Through The Night

 - Don’t feed your oscars before bedtime.
-They will feel a lot more energized and may remain active throughout the day.
+They will feel a lot more energized and may remain active throughout the night.

 - Ensure the water is clean and has a good flow.
 Dirty and stagnant water is highly susceptible to ammonia and nitrite breakouts,

 - Don’t keep your oscars alongside big bullies.
 The fish will feel threatened and will not sleep well.